Instagram is one of the most popular social media platforms, with over 1 billion accounts active on the app every single day.

 How Can I Tell if My Instagram is Already a Business Account?

-To see if you already have a business account on Instagram, log into your account, tap the three lines in the upper righthand corner, and then tap “Settings” at the bottom.
+To see if you already have a business account on Instagram, log into your account, tap the three lines in the upper righthand corner of your profile, and then tap “Settings” at the top.

 How to Switch Instagram to a Business Account

 Before doing this, you should know that your account will be public.
 Your account cannot be both a private account and a business account (and really, why would you want a private business account?)